How Do You Draw Accurate Trendlines?

 What Are Advanced Trendline Trading Tips?

-Respect the third touch—before that, it’s a draft line.
+Respect the third touch.
+Before that, it's a draft line — not a trade signal.

-Draw on higher timeframes, execute on lower ones for cleaner triggers.
+Draw on higher timeframes, execute on lower ones.
+Cleaner triggers, better R.

-Watch volume/participation on reactions; dead bounces tend to fail.
+Watch participation on reactions.
+Dead bounces with no volume tend to fail.

 Stack trendlines with horizontal support/resistance to find real decision zones.

-Set alerts at the line so you’re not glued to the screen.
+Set alerts at the line so you're not glued to the screen waiting for nothing.

 What Are Common Trendline Trading Mistakes?